dtr-org/docs.unit-e.io/reference/rpc/addmultisigaddress.rst

 Add a nrequired-to-sign multisignature address to the wallet.
 Requires a new wallet backup.

-Each key is a UnitE address or hex-encoded public key.
+Each key is a Unit-e address or hex-encoded public key.

 This functionality is only intended for use with non-watchonly addresses.